Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/README.md

         - [ ] Used at least three variables
         - [ ] Used one mixin
         - [ ] Used one other SASS feature loop, function etc.
-1. Improve Your Typography
+1. [ ] Custom CSS Framework
-1. CSS Framework
+    - Improve Your Typography
     - Use the checklist [here](Assignments/project-css-framework.md) to complete your CSS framework.
 1. Web Components
     - [ ] Completed Web Component tutorial
     - [ ] Add web compomnent to your framework

 ### Custom CSS Framework